hzeller/timg/README.md

 # Of course, you can go really crazy by storing a cycle of an animation.
 Use xz
 # for compression as it seems to deal with this kind of stuff really well:
-timg nyan.gif -g60x30 -c1 | xz > /tmp/nyan.term.xz
+timg -g60x30 -C -c1 nyan.gif | xz > /tmp/nyan.term.xz
 # ..now, replay that cycle in a loop.
 Latch on the frame marker with awk to delay
 while : ; do xzcat /tmp/nyan.term.xz | gawk '/\[[0-9]+A/ { system("sleep 0.1"); } { print $0 }' ; done
 # (If you ctrl-c that loop, you might need to use 'reset' for terminal sanity)
 ```

-Note, this requires that your terminal can display 24 bit colors and is able
+Note, this requires that your terminal can display
+[24 bit true color][24-bit-term] and is able to display the unicode
-to display the character ▀ (U+2580, 'Upper Half Block').
-If not, it doesn't
+character ▀ (U+2580, 'Upper Half Block').
-show anything or it is garbage.
+If not, it doesn't show anything or it is garbage.

-Tested terminals: `konsole` >= 2.14.1, `gnome-terminal` >= 3.6.2 look good,
+Tested terminals: `konsole` >= 2.14.1, `gnome-terminal` > 3.6.2 look good,
 recent xterms also seem to work (albeit with less color richness).

 Linux console seems to be limited in colors and does not show the block